Montana-Media-Arts/webDesignFall2024/_docs/topic-13/01-frameworks/page-04.md

 <img src="../img/uikit_logo1.png">

-The thing that comes to mind when thinking of <a href="https://getuikit.com/" target="_new">UIkit</a> is minimalism.
-Minimalism not in features (in fact, it offers perhaps the most features of all frameworks), but in design.
-If super-clean, elegant, non-whitespace-shy designs are your thing, UIkit has you covered.
-Here is a basic progress bar.
+When I think of <a href="https://getuikit.com/" target="_new">UIkit</a>, the first thing that comes to mind is minimalism—not in terms of features, as it actually offers one of the most feature-rich frameworks, but in its design.
+If you appreciate sleek, elegant designs that embrace bold use of space, UIkit is a great fit.
+Here’s a simple example of a progress bar.

 ```html